 Eritrea is a highly centralized, authoritarian regime under the control of President Isaias Afwerki.
 The People’s Front for Democracy and Justice (PFDJ), headed by the president, is the sole political party.
-There have been no elections since the country’s independence from Ethiopia in 1993.
+There have been no national-level elections since the country’s independence from Ethiopia in 1993.

 Civilian authorities in the regime generally maintained effective control over most security forces.

 The most significant human rights issues included arbitrary deprivation of life; disappearances; torture and other cruel, inhuman, and degrading treatment by security forces, including for political and religious beliefs; harsh prison and detention center conditions; arbitrary arrest; denial of fair public trial; arbitrary or unlawful interference with privacy, family, or home; restrictions on freedoms of speech and press; restrictions on internet freedom, academic freedom, and cultural events; restrictions on freedom of peaceful assembly, association, and religion; limits on freedom of internal movement and foreign travel; inability of citizens to choose their government in free and fair elections; corruption and lack of transparency; restrictions on international nongovernmental organizations; violence against women and girls, including in military camp settings and national service positions; human trafficking; criminalization of same-sex sexual conduct; and forced labor, including forced participation in the country’s national service program, routinely for periods beyond the 18-month legal obligation.

 The government did not generally take steps to investigate, prosecute, or punish officials who committed human rights abuses.
 Impunity for such abuses was the norm.